 He has been involved as a school governor for 34 years and currently acts as Chair in a primary school, Special school and secondary academy, so has experience of educational provision in the Derbyshire area which covers all ranges from 3 years to 19 years of age.
 Andrew is deeply committed to ensuring all children regardless of their age, ability or background benefit from access to high quality education.
-He became a member of the Board of Trustees with ACET when Shirebrook Academy which was previously a Single Academy Trust chose to join the MAT in Spring 2017.
+He became a member of the Board of Trustees with ACET when Shirebrook Academy, previously a Single Academy Trust, chose to join the MAT in Spring 2017.

 Member and Trustee